US forces Norwegian firm to abandon Nord Stream 2

 "The German government will not change its stance on Nord Stream 2," he said, adding: "The important thing is that we [Germany and the US] are aligned on the central strategic and geopolitical issues, that we are on the same side of the field".

-Germany's Uniper and Wintershall, Anglo-Dutch oil firm Royal Dutch Shell , Austria's OMV, and French firm Engie have co-financed the Russian project.
+Germany's Uniper and Wintershall, Anglo-Dutch oil firm Royal Dutch Shell, Austria's OMV, and French firm Engie have co-financed the Russian project.